 How is it that when you were a little kid, you could freely binge on Halloween candy without regrets?
-But, as an adult person, eat one too many peanut butter cups, and you feel like you’re going to keel over?
+As an adult person, eat one too many fun-sized candy bars, and you feel like you’re going to keel over.
 While your sugar tolerance may diminish with age, and buying candy from the store isn’t nearly as gratifying as acquiring it, piece by piece, from your neighbors, there are still plenty of grown-up treats to be had on Halloween.

-Here are our picks of 10 modern ciders — fun and easy-drinking ciders, without sacrificing quality — to try this Halloween (don’t worry, they’re not all pumpkin spiced!):
+Here are our picks of 11 ciders — fun and easy-drinking ciders, without sacrificing quality — to try this Halloween (don’t worry, they’re not all pumpkin-spiced!):

 Our pals at Austin Eastciders hooked us up with this easy Halloween punch recipe: In a large bowl, combine 4 parts Blood Orange ciders with 1 part dark rum, and add fresh slices of lemon and blood orange and cinnamon sticks (dry ice was used in the photo for the smoke effect).
 Serve in glasses over ice.